Bijenkorf X Represented By

-To celebrate the 155th anniversary of De Bijenkorf and the 750th anniversary of the city of Amsterdam, our legendary department store is bringing you unique artworks by three emerging Amsterdam-based artists in collaboration with Represented By Agency.
+To celebrate the 155th anniversary of De Bijenkorf and the 750th anniversary of the city of Amsterdam, Represented By Agency is collaborating with the legendary department store and bringing you unique artworks by three emerging Amsterdam-based artists.

 About the event